(Dir. Oliver Stone, 2010)

 Spoiler Alert!: This review gives away a number of key plot points because, well, I just don’t care.

-Last year I wrote that a sequel to Oliver Stone’s seminal 1987 WALL STREET was one of 10 sequels to classic movies that should not happen.
-Despite that I had a tiny sliver of hope inside that the controversial director might pull off another timely indictment of America’s financial system.
+Despite that last year I wrote that a sequel to Oliver Stone’s seminal 1987 WALL STREET was one of 10 sequels to classic movies that should not happen, I still had a tiny sliver of hope inside that the controversial director might pull off another timely indictment of America’s financial system.

 Sadly, the return of Gordon Gekko to the silver screen is no such film.
 It’s as unnecessary a retread as BLUES BROTHERS 2000, which incidentally also began with the prison release of a major character.